Azure-Samples/openai-chat-app-quickstart/README.md

 ## Deployment

-This repository is set up for deployment on Azure App Service (w/PostgreSQL flexible server) using the configuration files in the `infra` folder.
+This repository is set up for deployment using the configuration files in the `infra` folder.

 1. Sign up for a [free Azure account](https://azure.microsoft.com/free/) and create an Azure Subscription.
 2. Install the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd).
 (If you open this repository in Codespaces or with the VS Code Dev Containers extension, that part will be done for you.)